 Hepatitis A (HAV)

 This is a much milder form of hepatitis than the other two types.
-But it’s the only one that can causes serious problems during your pregnancy.
+But it’s the only one that can cause serious problems during your pregnancy.

 But HAV can make you go into labor too early, especially if you get the virus after your first trimester.
 It can lead to other dangerous complications, such as causing your placenta to separate from your uterus before your baby is ready to be born.